repoze/repoze.vhm/README.txt

     'mod_python'), there follwing environment variables are of interest when doing virtual hosting:

+      'SERVER_NAME' -- the name which the server believes it has.

-      'SERVER_NAME' -- the apparent hostname of the server (i.e., as passed in the 'Host:' header)
+      'HTTP_HOST' -- the apparent hostname of the server (i.e., as passed in the 'Host:' header)

       'SERVER_PORT' -- the apparent port of the server